About Me

 I stayed with the company through M&A, leadership changes, and founder exits as Corepoint became Rhapsody.
 Between 2021 and 2024, I held a series of roles including Engineering Manager, Director of Engineering overseeing the Corepoint product, and Cloud Engineering Manager, where I led the effort to deliver Corepoint as a PaaS on AWS.
 In these roles, I really rounded out my servant leadership and product management skills as we began to develop the first cloud-native solutions for our security-minded customers who traditionally relied on on-premises deployments.

-More recently, I’ve returned to a Principal Software Engineer role building Axon, the LLM-backed intelligence layer for Rhapsody’s chatbots and agentic features.
+More recently, I’ve returned to a Principal Software Engineer role building Axon, the LLM-backed intelligence layer for Rhapsody’s LLM chat and agentic features.
 Our stack includes LangGraph, FastAPI, Next.js, and Langfuse, all hosted on AWS.
 This is a team that genuinely embraces the DevOps mindset—focusing on delivering value quickly and safely.
 This is the first time in my career where I've been in a role where my team and I can ship something from idea to production in a single day.